jerethk/Misc/js_games/readme.txt

-A few JavaScript mini-games that I wrote while learning
+A few JavaScript mini-games that I wrote while learning.
+To play, put game files into a directory, then open index.html in a web browser.

 Balls: A bouncing ball physics simulator.
 Alter the gravity and watch what happens.